Review | ‘Monster Hunter Rise’ is the most ambitious Nintendo Switch game in a long time

 When it comes to the gameplay loop, there’s little to differentiate it from “Monster Hunter World,” and that’s actually a remarkable thing.
 “World” was a massive upgrade for the once-niche series, streamlining its action while making it look prettier than ever.
 That “Rise” manages to match this almost one to one is in and of itself a remarkable feat.
 It’s also not a knock that “Rise” takes after “World” so much.
 After all, the “Monster Hunter” series is one of those giant mega-franchises (over 64 million sold worldwide) that reiterates the formula with small updates because people already love the core loop.

 The new “rampage” game mode is such a simple addition, it’s shocking how far the series has gone without it.
 It’s so good, too, that it’s hard to imagine future entries without it.
 Simply put, it’s a tower defense game throwing squads of large monsters at four players.
-Around each arena, you can place traps, ballistae and summon special non-playable characters to assist you.
+Around each arena, you can place traps and ballistae and summon special non-playable characters to assist you.
 These fights are frantic, short, loud and, of course, highly rewarding.

 There’s nary a negative to mention.
 Anything “wrong” with the game comes down to pure preference.
 The game’s grind will never end, and if the promise of stronger and cooler-looking outfits and weapons doesn’t intrigue you, this game might not be for you.
 Like others in the series, it’s light on story and lore.
 “Monster Hunter” is simply a series of reasons for you to hunt monsters.